martinzf/nth_pendulum/README.md

 ### How to use
 1. Clone the repository and open its folder from the CLI.
+1. (Optional) Run the command `python -m venv venv` (or `python3 -m venv venv` if both Python 2 and Python 3 are installed on your computer) followed by `venv/Scripts/activate` to create a virtual environment in which to install dependencies.
-2. Run the command `pip install -r requirements.txt` to install dependencies.
+1. Run the command `pip install -r requirements.txt` to install dependencies.
-3. Run the command `python main.py` (or `python3 main.py` if both Python 2 and Python 3 are installed on your computer).
+1. Run the command `python main.py` (or `python3 main.py` if both Python 2 and Python 3 are installed on your computer).
-4. You will be prompted to fill in information about the simulation.
-Do so, pressing `enter` after typing each value.
+1. You will be prompted to fill in information about the simulation.
+Do so, pressing `enter` after typing the answer to each prompt.
-5. Wait while the animation loads.
+1. Wait while the animation loads.
 The programme will create `pendulum.gif` and open it automatically.

-Warning: The more links you add to the pendulum, the longer it takes the programme to run.
-I would recommend not going above 10.
-Performance will improve whenever Numba becomes available for Python 3.11.
+NOTE: I wouldn't currently recommend simulating more than 10 bobs, as it might take quite long depending on your hardware.
+Performance should improve whenever Numba releases for Python 3.11.

 ### Theory
 Let's consider an n-pendulum with $n$ rods of length $l_i$ and $n$ bobs of mass $m_i$ linked together.
-Let's also take a cartesian coordinate axis centered at the anchor point of rod $1$, with an upward&ndash;directed $y$&ndash;axis.
+Let's also take a set of cartesian coordinate axes centered at the anchor point of rod $1$, with an upward&ndash;directed $y$&ndash;axis.

 Given that our system satisfies the Principle of Virtual Work, we can apply the Lagrangian formalism.
 If we take our generalised coordinates $\theta_i$ to be the counterclockwise angle between each rod and the negative $y$ direction, the $(x_i,y_i)$ coordinates of each bob will be: